Uh oh… You don’t know what happened, but now your aquarium looks green?

 So, for many of you, reducing the amount of light your aquarium receives will be all that is needed to stop the green water from appearing in your aquarium.

-Rather than constantly turning your light on and off (and forgetting!), I recommend buying a good timer for your aquarium.
+Rather than constantly turning your light on and off (and forgetting!), I recommend buying a good aquarium timer for your tank.
 They don’t cost much and will turn the lights on and off automatically, without any effort from you.

 But it’s not just your aquarium lighting that could be responsible for your green water problem.
 Sunlight could also be the cause.